philippe-lemaire/cairn-eo/cairn-srd.md

   <summary>
 Expand For Example
  </summary>
  _The Wood Troll roars, swinging its club at Bea, who has 5 HP.
-The club does 1d10 damage and the Warden rolls a 4.
+The club does 1d10 damage and the Ludmastro rolls a 4.
 They subtract 1 to account for Bea's  leather armor, leaving Bea with 2 HP remaining_.
 </details>

 ### Multiple Attackers